KTH Royal Institute of Technology: KTH Flemingsberg

 Since 2002, the current School of Engineering Sciences in Chemistry, Biotechnology and Health (at KTH) has had a part of its activities in Flemingsberg, Stockholm.
 Flemingsberg is an area of high academic density and one of northern Europe's most important areas for biotechnology, both in terms of research and industrial activities.
 Södertörn University and the Karolinska Institute also conducts education and research in Flemingsberg, often in collaboration with KTH.

 KTH Södertälje

-KTH Södertälje is the southernmost and smallest KTH campus, located in the city of Södertälje.
-Education at KTH Södertälje is constantly developed via a close co-operation with the town's business community and in particular major Södertälje companies such as Scania and AstraZeneca.
-KTH offers both bachelor's and master's level courses on the campus, mainly focused on mechanical engineering, logistics, production and product development.
+KTH Södertälje was the southernmost and smallest KTH campus, located in the city of Södertälje.
+Education at KTH Södertälje was constantly developed via a close co-operation with the town's business community and in particular major Södertälje companies such as Scania and AstraZeneca.
+KTH offered both bachelor's and master's level courses on the campus, mainly focused on mechanical engineering, logistics, production and product development.
+However since 2025, KTH has elected to close down the campus, moving students and faculty to the main campus.
+Additionally, students who attend the foundation year program were moved to Flemingsberg.

 KTH Library

 The library at the Royal Institute of Technology ("Kungliga Tekniska högskolans bibliotek", KTHB) is Sweden's largest library for technology and basic sciences.
 The foundation for the library was laid in 1827, when KTH was founded in Stockholm.
 The main library is located on KTH's main campus in central Stockholm.
 The KTH library is a central academic meeting place at KTH, and an arena for collaboration.
 The library also has two branch libraries, in Kista and Södertälje.

 KTH Library supports the academic and digital skills of students and researchers.
 The library promotes open access publishing and provides the university with analyses that support and make it easier to make strategic decisions.
 One of the goals is to increase the awareness of KTH's research.
 The library's main purpose is to strengthen the quality of education and research.